gratajik/book-memory-bank/book-memory-bank.md

    - Once you are ready to start writing the book, writing to Act mode.
    - It should have update the memory book files (this will take a while!)
    - It is CRITICAL to develop style - of the book, and each character.
 If each character doesn't have their own voice, the book won't be very good.
 Suggestions:
+      = Ask it to flush out style - and then iterate
+      ```
+      Make sure to detail out distinct style for each character (We've already done John Warren - how about the rest?)
+      ```
       - You can play act with the AI (you can do this for each character)
          - Ask it
          ```